 Theoretical Overview of the Psychotherapies

 Beginning with a historical introduction, the fundamental concepts and premises of the major approaches in psychotherapy will be explored.
-Classical theories of development from infancy to old age will be examined as will the psychoanalytic position that psychotherapeutic practice engages with the existence of unconscious mental processes.
-Awareness of psychotherapeutic diagnostics will be developed and the potential for the development of psychotherapeutic interventions in the context of the mental health and primary care services will be identified.
-This module also gives emphasis to the clinical features, epidemiology and aetiology of the main psychiatric disorders.
-The concepts of risk, vulnerability and resilience and the continuities and discontinuities of psychiatric disorders throughout the life cycle are also examined.
+Commonalities and differences between the major traditions of psychotherapy are indicated with a tolerance of very diverse and non-complementary principles underlying these very different practices.
+Classical theories of development from infancy to old age will be examined as will the psychoanalytic position founded on the existence of unconscious mental processes.
+Awareness of mental health and psychiatric diagnostics will be developed and the potential for the development of psychotherapeutic interventions in the context of the mental health and primary care services will be identified.

 The Therapeutic Relationship in Psychotherapy